• Skip to primary navigation

 Autumn ice - ice made with leaves and pinecones

 How about this sparkly ice version?
-You could try to find ways to make it melt faster?
+One simple activity is to find ways to make it melt faster.
 Try using warm water or salt to speed up the melting process.

 Bowl of sparkly ice - ice experiment for toddlers

-We had lots of fun with our baking soda ice cubes and loved this frozen vinegar idea from Inspiration Laboratories.
+We had lots of fun with our baking soda ice cubes and love this frozen vinegar idea from Inspiration Laboratories.

 baking soda filled ice for a science experiment

-Try to make your own frost.
-This one is always a very popular in our house, watch as the frost appears on the side on the can.
-For some extra fun try decorating the can to look like a snowman!
+Try to make frost with ice and salt.
+This activity is always very popular in our house.
+Frost appears on the side of the can as you watch!
+For some extra fun, try decorating the can to look like a snowman or Santa!

 Frost forming on the outside of. tin can filled with ice, salt and water

-Did you know you can make hot ice?
+Do you know you can make hot ice?
+A hot ice illusion is a great science demonstration.

 The Artful Parent has a gorgeous melting ice, salt and watercolour experiment.

 Finally, and this is my favourite.
-Investigate how to get a toy car to move across a sheet of ice.
-How do you think you could stop the car slipping?
+Investigate how to help a toy car move across a sheet of ice.
+Try to find ways to stop the car slipping on the surface.

 Snow STEM Challenges for Kids